Duration

 Interview ranking

 If eligible you will be ranked for interview invitation.
-This ranking will be based on your grades in the core courses (in BOLD above).
+This ranking will be based on your grades in the courses (in bold above).
 If your final grades are not available at the time of interview ranking, an interim grade (highest possible) will be temporarily assigned.
 Official final results will be used for the final selection.

 Final Selection Ranking